GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 If permissions allow, a pen icon ↗🖉 is active at the selected model element in the upper right corner.
 Clicking opens an editing window whose fields are determined by the current element type.
 Entries are checked key by key for correctness: For example, a red frame immediately indicates when a letter is entered in a number field.

-Fields of type text (data type xs:string) allow formatting by means of XHTML or markdown, which is interpreted accordingly during display or document generation.
+Fields of type text (data type xs:string) allow formatting by means of XHTML or <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">markdown</a>, which is interpreted accordingly during display or document generation.

 By the way, texts can also be formatted using XHTML and markdown in many authoring tools, including Excel®, Archi, Camunda Modeler and Cameo.
 The formatting is preserved during import.